nronzel/forecast/README.md

 ## Description

-Fetches the weather based on IP address, and let's you know whether you can go golfing or not.
+Fetches the weather and let's you know whether you can go golfing or not.

+Uses a provided location, or if no location is provided it defaults to IP address geolocation.
+This default is not very accurate, and may get a city near you but not your exact location.

 ![screenshot](./output.png)